The Creation Research Museum of Ontario

 This site requires a different type of collecting.
 Rather than hammering the rocks, most of the fossils lie on the loose slabs or are in soft clay between the limestone layers.

-As well as the ridge there are lots of fossils on the limestone floor.
+As in the ridge, there are lots of fossils on the limestone floor.

 Checking out some specimens!